This green soup is traditionally served on Holy Thursday. With a mix of fresh herbs and greens, it is Herb Soup perfect for spring.

 In Germany, it is common to eat a green herb soup, like this Seven Herb Soup, Sieben Kräutersuppe, on Holy Thursday.

-It is a light soup that is bursting with flavor and perfect for a spring day.
+It is a light soup that is bursting with flavor and is perfect for a spring day.

 Traditionally you will find a combination of leek, watercress, chives, sorrel, parsley, spinach, dill, and dandelion greens used in this soup.
 However, arugula, kale, celery greens, tarragon, or chervil could also be used.